praddevops/Linux-python-scripts/README.md

 # Linux-python-scripts

-Simple and fun scripts in shell/bash, python scripts
+Simple and fun scripts in shell/bash, python